Vxrpenter/SCPToolsBot/README.md

 > If you don't know what that is, I would advise you to search for more information online

 ## Special Thanks
-- Special thanks goes out to [ced777ric](https://github.com/ced777ric) that helped me a lot with the cedmod integration and for explaining me a lot of stuff when I was to dumb to see the obvious
+- Special thanks goes out to [ced777ric](https://github.com/ced777ric) that helped me a lot with the cedmod integration and for explaining me a lot of stuff when I was too stupid to see the obvious

 ---

 ## Start History
 Thank you a lot for starring in this repo.
 It is really helpful and makes me happy to work on this project.

-If you like this project, you may consider sharing it with others Either way I thank you really much [![Stargazers over time](https://starchart.cc/Vxrpenter/SCPToolsBot.svg?variant=adaptive)](https://starchart.cc/Vxrpenter/SCPToolsBot)
+If you like this project, you may consider sharing it with others Either way, I thank you really much [![Stargazers over time](https://starchart.cc/Vxrpenter/SCPToolsBot.svg?variant=adaptive)](https://starchart.cc/Vxrpenter/SCPToolsBot)

+---

 <div align="center">
   First release <a href="https://github.com/Vxrpenter/SCPToolsBot/releases/tag/v.0.1.0">0.1.0</a> released on 15.
 Oct.
 2024